dewebdes/partizan/README.md

 - **packet-min.cjs**: Focuses on processing and minimizing network packets for detailed analysis and security checks.
 - **waf-ascii.cjs**: Detects filtered ASCII characters by fuzzing query parameters in web requests and checking different encoding methods if a character is filtered.
 - **checkUrl.cjs**: Identifies points where WAF rules/regex might block requests by using URL shortening and detects points that return a 500 status or are dropped by the WAF.
+- **dom_xss_detector.cjs**: Identifies DOM-based XSS vulnerabilities by testing URL parameters for reflection in the page content.

 ### packet-min.cjs